 The tool first attempts to find the highest hitting attacker for each selected defender.
 If there are many potential attackers at the same level of damage, then the tool will look for Pokemon that also have potential to hit other defenders hard.
 E.g. If you select Defender 1 = Arcanine and Defender 2 = Diglet, any Ground, Rock or Water attacker would hit Arcanine equally hard, but the tool will suggest Water Pokemon since Diglett is also weak to water.

 As a priority, the tool will attempt to find the best possible Attacker(x) to match Defender(x) in a 1v1 battle.
 This is the "1v1 Score".

 As a secondary goal the "Team Score" shows how well that attacking Pokemon will do against the whole defending team.
 If every defender is a Bug Pokemon, there will be large "Team Scores" for a Fire Pokemon.

-The tool factors in the known Base Attack Power for each possible attacker and combines this with information based on Pokemon types and type weaknesses.
-Until hard evidence is gathered on the precise type-table used in Pokemon Go, we're using the table from main series 6.
+The tool factors in the known Base Attack Power for each possible attacker and combines this with information based on the Pokemon Go Type Chart.

 This "Team Suggest" tool is simpler than the "Best Attacker" in some ways, and much more complex in others.
 The bottom line is, if you want quick, "good-enough" suggestions for many defenders, use this tool.
 If you want to know the absolute best possible attacker known to exist in the game for a single defender, use "Best Attacker".